 So imagine my surprise when wrapped up in all white – looking pretty schmiko too – I am unceremoniously thrown into a cardboard box and thrown about in the back of a van before being left on a chilly doorstep.

-First I hear the eager tear of cardboard before finally being wrapped adoringly in the warm embrace of a delicate hand.
+First, I hear the eager tear of cardboard before finally being wrapped adoringly in the warm embrace of a delicate hand’s caress and loving platitudes of ‘Awesome’.

 Seventy-two hours later however, things have turned pear-shaped and I have gone from being the adored iPhone4 to Bert.